fwisard/odobenix/README.md

 Default values may be changed by editing the configuration section at the top of the file.

 ##twila
-Twila stands for "That's What I'd Log/Answer", and aims to train your head copying skills.
+Twila stands for "That's What I'd Log/Answer", and aims to train your head copying skills, via simulation of parts of a typical QSO.
 Type 'q' to quit.

     usage: twila [-h] [-d] [-f FREQ] [-x] [-a] [-s SPEED] [-c CAT]